The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Experimental Results

 \begin{compactitem} \item[1.] \textbf{$\bm{l_2}$ bounded, $\bm{l_\infty}$ bounded:} $\vz=(1,0,\ldots,0)$. \item[2.] \textbf{$\bm{l_2}$ unbounded, $\bm{l_\infty}$ bounded:} $\vz=(1,1,\ldots,1)$. \item[3.] \textbf{$\bm{l_2}$ unbounded, $\bm{l_\infty}$ unbounded:} $z_d=d^{\frac{1}{4}-0.01}$. \end{compactitem}

-Then for each sequence and in each dimension we added uniform noise $\rn\sim \mathrm{U}[-0.75, 0.75]$,\footnote{We empirically validated all results in this section for Gaussian distributions as well.
-Note that exact the type of distribution does not matter, as long as the conditions for the theoretical result of interest are met.} for which $\sigma^2=\frac{0.75^2}{3}$ and $\mu'_4=\frac{0.75^4}{5}$.
+Then for each sequence and in each dimension we added uniform noise $\rn\sim \mathrm{U}[-0.75, 0.75]$, for which $\sigma^2=\frac{0.75^2}{3}$ and $\mu'_4=\frac{0.75^4}{5}$.
 The setup for this experiment is illustrated by Figure \ref{setupnoise}.
 Since $\rn$ is bounded in each dimension, Theorem \ref{CLTspecial} should be applicable to all three cases (see also Remark \ref{otherconditions}).
 More precisely, for sufficiently large $d$ we should find that $\ry(d)\coloneqq\frac{\rz(d)-\mu\left(\rz(d)\right)}{\sigma\left(\rz(d)\right)}\overset{\mathrm{approx.}}{\sim}N(0,1)$, where $\rz(d)$ is as defined in (\ref{Zformula}), and $\mu\left(\rz(d)\right)$ is the negative nominator and $\sigma\left(\rz(d)\right)$ the denominator of $\zeta^{(d)}\left(\mu'_4,\sigma,\vx,\vy,\vz\right)$ in (\ref{zeta}).
 We verified this through 5000 samples of $\ry(d)$ for each of the three ground truth growth rates and various dimension $d$ chosen from a log-scale (replicating the noise outcomes).
 We used the Shapiro–Wilk test to assess normality.
 The results are shown in Figure \ref{CheckCLT}, confirming that Theorem \ref{CLTspecial} is indeed applicable to all of the considered growth rates.
-Since the Shapiro–Wilk test is developed to asses normality, but not \emph{standard} normality, Figures \ref{NormPlotHigh} shows normality plots of $\ry(\num{10000})$ for $d=2$ for the second set of sequences, confirming the correctness of our calculations.
+Since the Shapiro–Wilk test is developed to asses normality, but not \emph{standard} normality, Figure \ref{NormPlotHigh} shows normality plots of $\ry(\num{10000})$ for the second set of sequences, confirming the correctness of our calculations.

 \paragraph{Validation of Corollary \ref{randomornot}}